 1. No-Face’s Footprints In Spirited Away

+Pay close attention, and you’ll notice that No-Face leaves footprints.
 Of course, this gives rise to the question: Why does No-Face leave footprints when his existence is so hollow and transparent that even the other spirits are not able to detect his presence?

 2. His Real Name

-To non-Japanese viewers, the spirit character is simply known as “No-Face”.
-However, in Japanese, he has a proper name.
-His name is “Kaonashi”.
+To non-Japanese viewers, the spirit character is simply known as “No-Face.”
+However, in Japanese, he has a proper name: “Kaonashi.”
+And the name perfectly fits the character, too.
+“Kaonashi” means “Faceless”.

 Although No-Face has the ability to absorb other people’s faces around him and inherit their personalities and attitudes, the spirit also has no physical body.
-Kaonashi has a stretched long black transparent (shadow-like) form that seems empty and could be filled up with the thoughts and feelings of the people he absorbs.
+Kaonashi has a stretched, long, black, transparent (shadow-like) form that seems empty and could be filled up with the thoughts and feelings of the people he absorbs.

 3. No-Face’s Gender

 From the very beginning of Spirited Away, No-Face is always considered and mentioned as “He”.
 However, after further analysis (and an unhealthy amount of multiple viewings), it can be concluded that this spirit is actually genderless.
+This fact becomes acceptable when we consider that the anime character wears a mask that doesn’t have any features that will associate him/her with any gender.
+In short, No-Face is just a spirit wandering around.

 4. Noppera-Bo

+Ancient Japanese folklore about yokai and other supernatural beings suggests that there is a faceless ghost that resembles the No-Face character.
 A Noppera-Bo disguises itself as a human but doesn’t pose a threat to humans.
 Instead, they enjoy teasing and trolling humans.
 According to folklore, these spirits approach their victims in disguise, usually as a person they know, and make them comfortable before they terrify them.
+It would be no surprise if Miyazaki drew inspiration from this when creating No-Face.

 5. Inspiration by Babette’s Feast

-No-Face is not the only greedy being in the film either.
-Many of the anime characters have a hard time controlling their appetites, for some reason.
+When Miyazaki was asked about the inspiration behind the massive gluttony of No-Face in Spirited Away, he revealed that he was inspired by the film Babette’s Feast.
+No-Face is not the only greedy character in the film, either.
+Many of the anime characters have a hard time controlling their appetites.
 Even Chihiro’s parents are transformed into pigs due to their gluttony.

 6. His Mask Hides Something Horrendous

+Look closely, and you’ll notice that No-Face’s mask is actually a piece of aesthetic Japanese art.
 His mask also contains a mouth that changes its shape with his mood.
-However, the mouth doesn’t belong to No-Face but it hides his fearsome molars, which he only shows when he is about to devour people.
+However, the mouth doesn’t belong to No-Face.
+It hides his fearsome molars, which he only shows when he is about to devour people.
+But don’t worry—these molars don’t grind on the swallowed people.
+In fact, many are able to get out unharmed from his hellish mouth.

 7. Bob Bergen Voices No-Face In Spirited Away

+While No-Face is not entirely famous for his voice, he does have a few lines in Spirited Away.
 In the dubbed version of the film, Bob Bergen (famous for his voice acting in popular animated shows, including the Looney Tunes cartoons) is the voice behind No-Face.
 In the original version of the film, Japanese actor Akio Nakamura voices the character.
+If you listen carefully, you’ll also notice that whenever No-Face appears on the screen, Balinese Gamelan music is to be heard in the background.

 8. Personality Absorption